SeldonIO/seldon-operator/README.md

 # Seldon Core Go Controller
 A Go controller for the Seldon Core CRD

+## Developer Notes

+Clone into GOPATH.

+Kubebuilder is required to build the project.

+Run with `make`

 ### Historical Notes
 This project was created with kubebuilder using the following commands.